ociu/sphinx-traceability-extension/README.rst

 Python variable *traceability_attributes* can be defined in order to override the default configuration of the traceability plugin.
-It is a *set* of attribute pairs: the *key* is the name of the attribute, while the *value* holds the regular expression to which the attribute-value should comply.
+It is a *set* of attribute pairs: the *key* is the name of the attribute (can only be lowercase), while the *value* holds the regular expression to which the attribute-value should comply.

 Example of attributes and their regular expression: